TurmericLabs/web3-template/README.md

 ## Prerequisites

 - [Bun](https://bun.sh/) - A fast all-in-one Javascript/Typescript runtime.
-- [Foundry](https://getfoundry.sh/) - Modular toolkit for Ethereum application development.

 ## Getting Started

 1. Clone this repository and `cd` into it
 2. Install dependencies with `bun install`
 3. Start the development chain and hot-reload frontend with `bun dev`
-4. Optional: `bun send-eth <your-address>` to send 1 ETH to your account in the development chain
+4. Optional: `RECIPIENT_ADDRESS=<your-address> bun send-eth` to send 1 ETH to your account in the development chain
 5. Open `http://localhost:3000` in your browser and connect to the wallet

 ## Expanding the ESLint configuration